dhruv-rathi-tech/document-chatbot/README.md

 **Ingestion.** PDFs, Word docs, and PowerPoint files are converted to plain text via MarkItDown; Excel files are parsed sheet by sheet, with each row turned into its own document so tabular data isn't flattened into a wall of text.
 Everything else is chunked with a recursive character splitter (chunk size and overlap are configurable).

-**Retrieval.** Two retrievers run per query — a dense retriever over the Chroma vector store and a BM25 retriever over the same chunk set — and their results are merged by document identity, keeping the best score from each side.
+**Retrieval.** Two retrievers run per query — a dense retriever over the Chroma vector store and a BM25 retriever over the same chunk set — and their results are merged by document identity.
+On overlap, the merge keeps the lower (better) distance for dense scores and the higher (better) score for BM25.

-**Filtering and reranking.** Merged candidates first pass through a score threshold on the raw retrieval scores, then a cross-encoder (`bge-reranker-base`) reranks the survivors against the query, followed by a second threshold on the reranked scores.
+**Filtering and reranking.** Merged candidates first pass through a score threshold on the raw retrieval scores, then a cross-encoder (`cross-encoder/ms-marco-MiniLM-L-6-v2`) reranks the survivors against the query, followed by a second threshold on the reranked scores.
 If nothing survives at any stage, the API returns an explicit "not enough information" response instead of forcing an answer.

-**Generation.** The final context chunks are handed to Gemini with a prompt that explicitly restricts it to the provided context, asks it to flag conflicting information rather than silently pick one side, and appends a source list after generation (not something the model writes itself).
+**Generation.** The final context chunks are handed to Gemini (`gemini-2.5-flash`) with a prompt that explicitly restricts it to the provided context, asks it to flag conflicting information rather than silently pick one side, and appends a source list after generation (not something the model writes itself).

 ## Running it locally

+The steps below are for running your own local instance.
+If you just want to try the app, use the [live demo](https://document-chatbot-alpha.vercel.app) instead.

 You'll need Python 3.11+, Node 18+, and a free Gemini API key from [Google AI Studio](https://aistudio.google.com/apikey).